 Between 2007 and 2016, Kitchener Waterloo Community Foundation measured the vitality of the Waterloo Region through Vital Signs®.
 In addition, we commissioned a study on Belonging to further understand the state of belonging in Kitchener, Waterloo and the surrounding areas, and to develop and prototype an approach for improving on the current state of belonging in Kitchener, Waterloo and surrounding area.

 In 2017, a decision was made to align with Wellbeing Waterloo Region for our areas of focus for grants through our Smart and Caring Granting streams.
-2018 areas of focus include: Healthy Child and Youth Development, Social Inclusion and Affordable Housing.
+The areas of focus include: Healthy Children & Youth, Social Inclusion and Affordable Housing.

 Vital Signs Background in Waterloo Region

 Waterloo Region's Vital Signs identified significant trends, and invited community supporters to assign grades in the following 11 key areas critical to Waterloo Region's quality of life: The Gap Between the Rich and Poor, Safety, Health and Wellness, Learning, Housing, Getting Started in Our Community, Arts and Culture, The Environment, Work, Belonging and Leadership, as well as Getting Around.
 There is also an economic context provided within the report.

 The report card data was a compilation of many trusted research sources, much of them local.
 The report assisted the community in making connections between issues and trends in different areas.

 We consulted with a number of community organizations and leaders, including the Region of Waterloo, Social Planning Councils, Canada's Technology Triangle, Local Health Integration Network etc. and gathered valuable research information from numerous other sources in the community.
 An expert resource panel of community leaders has provided insight into the data and indicators chosen for the report.